Shape of the universe: Shape of the observable universe

-The observable universe (of a given current observer) is a roughly spherical region extending about 46 billion light-years in every direction (from that observer, the observer being the current Earth, unless specified otherwise).
+The observable universe (of a given current observer) is a roughly spherical region extending about 46 billion light-years in every direction.
 It appears older and more redshifted the deeper we look into space.
 In theory, we could look all the way back to the Big Bang, but in practice, we can only see up to the cosmic microwave background (CMB) (roughly 370,000 years after the Big Bang) as anything beyond that is opaque.
 Studies show that the observable universe is isotropic and homogeneous on the largest scales.

 If the observable universe encompasses the entire universe, we might determine its structure through observation.
 However, if the observable universe is smaller, we can only grasp a portion of it, making it impossible to deduce the global geometry through observation.
-Different mathematical models of the universe's global geometry can be constructed, all consistent with current observations and general relativity.
+Different mathematical models of the universe's global geometry can be constructed, all consistent with observations and general relativity.
 Hence, it is unclear whether the observable universe matches the entire universe or is significantly smaller, though it is generally accepted that the universe is larger than the observable universe.

-The universe may be compact in some dimensions and not in others, similar to how a cuboid is longer in one dimension than the others.
-Scientists test these models by looking for novel implications – phenomena not yet observed but necessary if the model is accurate.
-For instance, a small closed universe would produce multiple images of the same object in the sky, though not necessarily of the same age.
-As of 2024, current observational evidence suggests that the observable universe is spatially flat with an unknown global structure.
+The universe may be compact in some dimensions and not in others.
+Such models can be tested by searching for topological lensing, such as multiple images of the same distant source or matched patterns in the cosmic microwave background.
+A small closed universe would produce multiple images of the same object in the sky, though not necessarily of the same age.

-Curvature of the universe
+Curved space

 The curvature is a quantity describing how the geometry of a space differs locally from flat space.
 The curvature of any locally isotropic space (and hence of a locally isotropic universe) falls into one of the three following cases: